 STUDENT SERVICES

 Library

-Benedictine University Libraries strive to provide the resources for all academic and research needs.
-Providing access to more than 110 databases, 200,000 books and eBooks, and helpful librarians seven days a week, we are here to assist you in person and online.
+The Benedictine University Library strives to provide the resources for all academic and research needs.
+Providing access to more than 110 databases, 300,000 books and eBooks, 96,000 journals, 56,000 streaming videos and helpful librarians seven days a week, we are here to assist you inperson and online.

-The primary mission of the Benedictine University Libraries is to provide library resources and services that support the Benedictine University community and meet its academic and research needs.
+The Benedictine University Library directly supports the academic mission of the University through selecting, curating, creating, preserving and providing anytime access to digital and physical resources and through providing the finest in-person and virtual support and services to all of our regional and global Library constituents.
 In accordance with the University mission, the library also endeavors to enhance the University's Roman Catholic tradition and Benedictine heritage, the multicultural character of the campus community, and the University's commitment to assist students in becoming responsible citizens and leaders in the world community.
-The library will also share its resources appropriately with outside communities, including the broader academic community and local users.
+The Library will also share its resources appropriately with outside communities, including the broader academic community and local users.

 Collections:

-- More than 200,000 books (print and electronic) - Access to more than 50,000 periodicals (print and electronic) - More than 110 different databases in a variety of subject areas, most accessible from off campus - Instructional Materials Collection juvenile books, teacher's kits, multimedia resources, videos / DVD's, CDs - Copies of all theses and dissertations completed at Benedictine University and George Williams College - State of Illinois Documents Repository - Archives and Special Collections (Appointments are not required but strongly encouraged.
-Call (630) 829-6064 to arrange an appointment.)
+- More than 300,000 books (print and electronic). - Access to more than 96,000 periodicals (print and electronic). - 56,000 streaming videos. - More than 110 different databases in a variety of subject areas, most accessible from off campus. - Instructional Materials Collection juvenile books, teacher's kits, curriculum resources. - Copies of all theses and dissertations completed at Benedictine University and George Williams College. - State of Illinois Documents Depository. - Archives and Special Collections.

 Services:

+- Information Literacy Instruction

+- Reference

 - Circulation

+- Reserves

 - Interlibrary Loan

-- Reference

-- Information Literacy Instruction

-- Reserves

 - Collection Development, Acquisitions and Technical Services

 Consortium affiliations:

 - Consortium of Academic and Research Libraries in Illinois (CARLI)

+- Catholic Research Resource Alliance

+- Center for Research Libraries

 - LIBRAS

-- AMIGOS